Writing Support Resources

 GSEP has purchased a license with Grammarly@EDU for all of its students.
-If you have never used it, sign up today by clicking here
+To sign up:

 - ESL Grammar Resource Site (Rong Chang Lee, Ph.D) – provides extensive information on common areas of concern for ESL students, with a focus on grammar and style.

 - Capital Community College Foundation ESL Grammar Quiz Site: a comprehensive collection of grammar quizzes aimed at identifying and remedying common grammar issues; each quiz represents a different area of focus.

 - Information about Dissertation Assumptions, Limitations, and Delimitations